ICY105/DimensionalRift/README.md

 1. Navigate to the main minecraft directory
 2. Go to saves, then go to the world you want to install Dimensional Rift for.
 3. Drop the downloaded zip file into the /datapacks folder
-4. Enter the world and run the command /function rift:start
+4. Enter the world and run the command /reload
 5. Enjoy :)

 For Function Script Format: